 Social Security Timing Analyzer

-Compare illustrative outcomes when claiming Social Security at three key ages — 62, your Full Retirement Age, and 70.
-The tool examines lifetime totals, breakeven ages, and how outcomes shift across a range of longevity scenarios.
-Real claiming decisions depend on factors beyond lifetime maximization, including cash flow needs, household coordination, and longevity uncertainty itself.
+Compare illustrative outcomes when claiming at three key ages — 62, your Full Retirement Age, and 70.
+The tool examines lifetime totals, breakeven ages, and how outcomes shift across longevity scenarios.
+Real claiming decisions depend on factors beyond lifetime maximization.

 Your Benefit Information